- UCAS course code

 - creativity;

-- your ability to use a diverse range of media;
+- your ability to use a diverse range of media and techniques;

 - the creative process from the initial concept to the final design – for example, you might include preparatory sketches as well as the final piece.